-Welcome to TruffleGrowing.com, a newly developing learning and information sharing resource, for the truffle farming industry.
+Welcome to TruffleGrowing.com, a learning and information sharing resource, for the truffle farming industry.
 This website will be essential reading for those who intend learning how to grow truffles, and also established growers, wishing to learn more and keep themselves up to date with current research.

 We provide up to date knowledge on how to grow truffles and build a truffle farming enterprise.
 Recent advances in truffle research signal positive results for new growers, as methodology on how to grow truffles has improved substantially in recent years.
 Science continues to uncover new findings into the life-cycle of truffles.

 This article provides valuable insight into the steps involved in how to grow truffles, however it is not intended as a concise guide to follow in setting up a farm.

 Cultivating truffles is reasonably complex, hence successful production requires a complete understanding of truffle biology, farm establishment, maintenance and management.
 Learning how to grow truffles through a comprehensive truffle growing course, should be the first and most important investment for a new industry entrant.

 What are truffles?

 A truffle is the underground fruiting body formed by a group of specialised fungi.
 Truffle fungi establish a relationship with a host tree, known as a mycorrhizal symbiosis.
 They live externally on and around fine tree roots and develop a vast network of mycelium in the soil, formed by microscopic filaments called hyphae.

 Active mycelium searches for and returns nutrients and enhanced water intake to the tree.
 In return the tree provides the fungus with sugars and starches from the process of photosynthesis.
 The fruit body (truffle) is formed when two compatible strains of mycelium fuse under the right conditions, and depending on the species, this may occur in spring, summer and autumn.